 - A breakdown of how wages will be paid if more than one method is used

 Ask your employees to grab a coffee and check their payslip.
 Let them know who they can contact in payroll for a chat about their payslip and anything they don’t understand.
-If your payroll provider doesn’t offer this service you can use the Understanding Your Payslip resources from The Chartered institute of Payroll Professionals.
+If your payroll provider doesn’t offer this service you can use the Understanding Your Payslip resources from The Chartered Institute of Payroll Professionals.

 3. Do some calculations – check your contract with your current payroll provider, or the costs of processing payroll in-house

 Processing payroll is a legal requirement but is also an administrative burden, which is probably why 61% of businesses in the UK choose to outsource their payroll.
-Outsourcing your payroll can be a sensible decision for an SME but it shouldn’t cost the earth.
+Outsourcing your payroll can be a sensible decision but it shouldn’t cost the earth.
 Use this week to take time to shop around or at least renegotiate to check you’re getting the best deal.
 Consider what other services you could get from your payroll provider.
 Imagine the benefits of paying one fee for multiple services as opposed to juggling multiple suppliers and invoices.

 The responsibility associated with payroll processing makes it a sound business decision to hand it over to an expert but as a business owner you should be very careful who you hand it to.
 Here are 6 things to consider when researching outsourced payroll providers